PythonicPastor/SnailMail/README.md

 and you should be ready to use SnailMail(assuming your using google)

 Commands:
+* - variables not nessisary to fill in if using defaults specified

 import SnailMail as sm
-sm.makeSignIn(email, passw, fname) - Make a New Sign In
+sm.makeSignIn(email, passw, fname) - Make a New Sign In sm.sendEmail(signIn, emailTo, subject, body, *imapServ, *imapPort) sm.getEmails(signIn, selCrit='Inbox', *imapServ, *imapPort)
+sm.searchEmails(signIn,  search,  *searchCrit, *selInbox,*imapServ, *imapPort)

-sm.sendEmail(signIn, emailTo, subject, body, *smtpServ, *smtpPort) signIn - file name as string for signIn (.json not needed) emailTo - email your sending to as string subject - subject line of email body - the actual email content smtpServ - SMTP server (google Default) smtpPort - SMTP port (google Default)
+sm.delEmails(signIn,  search,  *searchCrit, *selInbox, *imapServ, *imapPort) email - Email used (string) passw - Password Token (Not email password) fname - assgined string for signIn ('mysignin') signIn - same as fname emailTo - email address asstring to send email to ('exampleuser@website.com') subject - subject line of email body - body of email

-getEmails(fname, selCrit='Inbox', *imapServ, *imapPort)
+  *searchCrit - type sm.helpCrit() when using for more info (Default 'BODY') *selInbox - which inbox to use (default '"[Gmail]/All Mail"') *imapServ - SMTP Server Address(default google SMTP server) *imapPort - SMTP Server Port (default google SMTP port)